 The campaign, created by End Violence Against Children Fund and backed by Facebook, has been launched to help young people ‘Stay safe at home.
 Stay Safe online’.

-Working together, we have transformed our online safety workshop into a video series that focuses on educating parents about online safety as well as providing them with the tools, resources and practical tips to support their families.
+Working together, we have transformed our online safety workshop into a video series that focuses on educating parents about online safety.

 Internet Matters has teamed up with DevicesDotNow to ensure society’s most vulnerable are getting connected during the lockdown.